 How does haproxy know about the running docker-containers?
-There's a python script based on work of Bastian Hoyer which rewrites the haproxy-configuration on request.
+There's a python script loosely based on work of Bastian Hoyer which rewrites the haproxy-configuration when a docker-container gets started or gets stopped.
 It will scan all running docker-containers and get the hostname and port from all running containers via environment-variables.
 The container set the environment-variable VHOST and (optionally) VPORT to their needs, the configuration utility parses this information and the internal IP of the docker-container and constructs a suitable haproxy-configuration file and restarts haproxy.

 If you want to recreate the haproxy-configuraion just touch /tmp/haproxy, the script will rewrite the configuration and restart haproxy.

 Environment variables used by haproxy_config: